MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-overview.md

 ## Query your data

- Write and run queries to analyze data with the Azure Data Explorer Web UI.
+ Write and run queries to process data with the Azure Data Explorer web UI.

-- [Run](web-query-data.md#run-queries) queries on sample data through the sample tutorial.
-- Learn Kusto Query Language to [write your own queries](write-queries.md).
+- Learn about query statements in Kusto Query Language (KQL) with this [overview](/azure/data-explorer/kusto/query/).
-- Determine trends with sample [queries](/azure/data-explorer/kusto/query/samples?pivots=azuredataexplorer).
+- Familiarize yourself with Kusto Query Language with a [tutorial that runs queries](/azure/data-explorer/kusto/query/samples?pivots=azuredataexplorer) on sample data.
+- Expand your knowledge with a [KQL learning module](/learn/modules/write-first-query-kusto-query-language/).

 ## Visualize your data

+Visualize and develop insights through sample dashboards or using your own data.

 - Gain insights with [Azure Data Explorer dashboards](azure-data-explorer-dashboards.md).
 - Incorporate dashboard parameters to explore and [interact with your data](dashboard-parameters.md#interact-with-your-data-using-cross-filter).